 - Main Drive, Cocoroc (located on Melbourne Water land)

 Upgrading sewers is complex.
-In October 2019, Melbourne Water completed preliminary investigation works on the sewer to explore the best options for its rehabilitation.
-The results from the investigation will ensure the sewer is upgraded efficiently and safely whilst minimising the impacts to the community as much as possible.
+In October 2019, we completed preliminary investigation works to explore the best options for the sewer’s rehabilitation.
+The investigation results will ensure the sewer is upgraded efficiently and safely while minimising the impacts to the community as much as possible.

-For more information, please contact the Western Trunk Sewer Upgrade Project Team:
+For more information, please contact the project team: